How to Plant, Grow, and Care for a Loquat Tree

 The two most prevalent pests are scale insects (especially black scale), and fruit flies.

 Cleaning up fallen fruit before the maggots can emerge will help keep the population low.
-However, the only real prevention methods are to use a fine-meshed bag over the fruit to protect it from fruit fly colonization, or spraying of chemicals which repel fruit flies.
-There are also lure traps available which have some effectiveness.
+However, the only real prevention method is to use a fine-meshed bag over the fruit to protect it from fruit fly colonization, and there are also lure traps available that have some effectiveness.

 Finally, both birds and deer can become pests.
-Birds love the fruit, and will happily devour any which they can get to.
+Birds love the fruit and will happily devour any they can reach.
 Deer nibble on the foliage, finding the new growth and the fruit particularly tasty.

 While exclusion bags will help protect your fruit from nibbling by the wildlife, it won’t protect the leaves.
 If you have a short tree, it might be wise to try to ensure that deer can’t reach it by other means (fences, etc).